duskpoet/martlet/article.md

 console.log(`Current version: ${currentVersion}`);
 ```

-Then we read the migrations directory and sort them by version.
-After that we apply every migration that has version greater than the current one.
+Then, we read the migrations directory and sort them by version.
+After that, we apply every migration that has a version greater than the current one.
 I will just present the actual migration in the following snippet:
 ```javascript
 await adapter.transact(async (sql) => {
     await sql(upMigration);